 At MO, we believe it’s a lot more important to know where you stand than to try and predict where you’re going.
 And if you can accurately diagnose the current environment then you can more effectively weigh potential paths forward.

-That’s why we created this Primer on Value Investing & Inflation.
-Think of it as your map to navigate a potentially sticky, higher for longer, inflationary environment.
+That’s why we created this Primer on Value Investing Research and Inflation Effects.
+Think of it as your map to navigate a potentially sticky, higher-for-longer, inflationary environment.
 And if The Druck is right, get comfy.
 Because we may be spending the next decade here.

 This Primer breaks down inflation analysis from value investors such as Buffett, Klarman, and Aswath Damodaran.
 We’ve pulled what we think are the most essential parts from each source and added current examples where appropriate.